-Microform Imaging Ltd has a large, single level, temperature controlled studio area of over 10,000 feet part-split for two disciplines.
-The first contains dedicated shelving and storage with space for preparation on large benches and the latter containing the equipment and workspace used in digitisation conversion process.
+Microform Imaging Ltd has a large, single-level, temperature-controlled studio area of over 10,000 feet part-split for two disciplines.
+The first contains dedicated shelving and storage with space for preparation on large benches and the latter containing the equipment and workspace used in the digitisation conversion process.

 The company is insured for Employers Liability Insurance of £10 million, Public/Product liability Insurance of £2 million and Professional Indemnity Liability of £1 million, which can be amended on request should it be required.